DylanCore13/ticket-lifecycle/README.md

 </p>

- - Priority: Emergency.
-      - Mobile online banking down can lead to losses in revenue for the company or worse.
+ - The priority here is an EMERGENCY, since mobile online banking down this can lead to losses in revenue for the company or possibly worse.
- - Assigned to: Jane Doe
+ - This was assigned to agent "Jane Doe"
- - SLA Plan: SEV-A
+ - SLA Plan: SEV-A !!!
-      - Business impacting, critical incident
+      - Business impacting, major critical incident
  - Department: System Administrators
       - Sys Admins responsible for mobile banking infrastructure
  - Response text box: Coordinating with Sys Admin Team to bring mobile banking back online.